The IPC’s weekly update on coronavirus disease (COVID-19) – 04/06/2020

 The purpose of this update is to keep everyone within the Paralympic Movement informed of the latest developments with the COVID-19 pandemic and how it relates to the Paralympic Games and Para sport.

-We continue to use the International Paralympic Committee’s (IPC’s) digital channels to increase awareness of all the positive work that is taking place in the Paralympic Movement right now.
+We continue to use the IPC’s digital channels to increase awareness of all the positive work that is taking place in the Paralympic Movement right now.
 Sports, National Paralympic Committees (NPCs) and athletes continue to do amazing work around the world, but we wanted to highlight one inspiring story this week.

-We really want to use this mail to highlight initiatives that NPCs and International Federations (Ifs) are doing, but also show work that they are doing to restart sport.
-If you would like to let us know about your story or raise awareness of any other initiative, then please get in contact at email@example.com.
+We really want to use this platform to highlight initiatives that NPCs and International Federations (IFs) are doing, but also show the work that they are doing to restart sport.
+If you would like to let us know about your story or raise awareness of any other initiative, then please get in contact at email@example.com